AmaliaGM/AMathMagicianProject/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Thanks for Tvmaze.com for give a free API to use for all the sofatware developers.
 - Inspiration
 - etc

 ## 📝 License